dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

-# Temporal Sidecar Operations
+# Temporal Orchestration Operations

 Issue: #169

-This runbook documents the local Temporal sidecar model used by `histdatacom`.
+This runbook documents the local Temporal runtime model used by `histdatacom`.
 It is written for users, operators, contributors, and the future GUI surface.
 Data-quality operations run as offline CPU/file activities and persist detailed reports as disk artifacts.

 ## Current Packaging Status

-The local Temporal sidecar is now the production default for ordinary CLI and API runs:
+The local Temporal runtime is now the production default for ordinary CLI and API runs:

 ```sh